Beyond "Not Novel Enough": Enriching Scholarly Critique with LLM-Assisted Feedback: Evaluation

-We use the data we annotated before the prompt design stage when studying human patterns.
-We prompt \gptfourone{} with each human review and its corresponding annotated novelty assessment statements to generate a coherent novelty assessment using the prompt in Figure \ref{fig:normalization-prompt}.
-This step is necessary because novelty-related comments typically appear scattered throughout reviews rather than as unified assessments.
-Simply concatenating these fragments would introduce stylistic biases during evaluation, as the disjointed human comments would differ markedly from the coherent assessments our system generates.
-The \gptfourone{} synthesized assessments serve as our evaluation ground truth.
+The evaluation dataset comprises the same 182 annotated examples used during human prompt design.
+For each example, we prompt \gptfourone{} with the human review and its corresponding annotated novelty statements to generate a coherent assessment using the prompt in Figure \ref{fig:normalization-prompt}.
+This synthesis step is necessary because novelty-related comments in reviews are typically scattered rather than consolidated.
+Direct concatenation of these fragments would introduce stylistic biases during evaluation, as the fragmented human annotations would differ substantially in structure and coherence from the unified assessments generated by our system.
+We therefore use the \gptfourone{}-synthesized assessments as our ground truth in evaluation.
+To assess the risk of potential data leakage into GPT-4.1’s pre-training corpus, we examined our evaluation set of 182 ICLR 2025 submissions.
+Only 11 of these papers had appeared on arXiv prior to the model’s knowledge cutoff of June 1, 2024.